CopernicaMarketingSoftware/Documentation/Publisher/en/websites-settings.md

 Protocol (HTTP) with the SSL/TLS protocol to safely exchange encrypted information.
 Encryption makes it impossible to know what kind of information was exchanged, even if someone does manage to get their hands on the information.
-HTTPS is often used where privacy-sensitive information such as name, adress, date of birth, social security numbers etc. are exchanged.
+HTTPS is often used where privacy-sensitive information such as name, address, date of birth, social security numbers etc. are exchanged.

 Copernica offers the option to force HTTPS connection.